 As soon as an organization grows beyond a handful of people, social aspects like coordination, communication, and motivation issues increase in importance.
 Unfortunately these, well, softer aspects of software development are invisible in our code; if you pick up a piece of code from your system there’s no way of telling if it’s been written by a single developer or if that code is a coordination bottleneck for five development teams.
 That is, we miss an important piece of information: the people side of code.

-Behavioral code analysis helps you ask the right questions, and points your attention to the aspects of your system – both social and technical – that are most likely to need it.
+As such, behavioral code analysis helps you ask the right questions.
 You use this information to find parts of the code that may have to be split and modularized to facilitate parallel development by separate teams, or, find opportunities to introduce a new team into your organization to take on a shared responsibility.

 The way developers collaborate is crucial to the success of any system, and this blog post has really just scratched the surface.
-If you want to dive deeper, you might want to check out my new book, Software Design X-Rays: Fix Technical Debt with Behavioral Code Analysis, which goes into much more detail with several real-world examples.
+If you want to dive deeper, you might want to check out the related topic on how to visualize microservice dependencies in a team context.
+I’m also covering these use cases with real-world examples Software Design X-Rays: Fix Technical Debt with Behavioral Code Analysis.

 Finally, you might want to explore Conway’s Law in your own system.
 All analyses are fully automated via CodeScene and available for free.
 Free forever for open source, and a full free trial on closed source.